 In addition to working as a conventional LNS, the FireBrick can also be configured to operate as a PPPoE endpoint as a BRAS.
-The PPPoE connections appear as if they has arrived via L2TP, so can have local IP termination or relay via L2TP to another LNS.
+The PPPoE connections appear as if they have arrived via L2TP, so can have local IP termination or be relayed via L2TP to another LNS.
+See the section Section 10.4 for more details.